 What is the purpose of your website and what do you want people to do there?

-For example, do you want people to view merchandise and make a purchase, sign up for a newsletter, or download an app etc?
+For example, do you want people to view merchandise and make a purchase, sign up for a newsletter, or download an app, etc?

-An example of a purpose could be to generate leads and the action you want completed could be to sign up for a webinar or newsletter.
-Having a purpose and setting goals will help you decide what type of website will work best eg. e-commerce vs blog, as well as the functionality and call to action buttons that you should have.
+An example of a purpose could be to generate leads and the action you want to be completed could be to sign up for a webinar or newsletter.
+Having a purpose and setting goals will help you decide what type of website will work best eg. e-commerce vs a blog, as well as the functionality and call to action buttons that you should have.

 Who will be using your website?

-Things like age, profession, gender and technical competency should all be taken into consideration as they will influence the features, usability, style and even font size on your website.
+Things like age, profession, gender, and technical competency should all be taken into consideration as they will influence the features, usability, style, and even font size on your website.
 A website designed for kids will look vastly different from a website designed for financial investors.

 How do you want people to feel on your website?

 Having a clear idea of the purpose and objectives of your website is crucial to designing the website that your business really needs.
-A well designed website isn’t so much about aesthetics as it is about aligning with your goals and moving your intended audience to action.
+A well-designed website isn’t so much about aesthetics as it is about aligning with your goals and moving your intended audience to action.